 (1) Responsive Reserve (RRS) is a service used to restore or maintain the frequency of the ERCOT System:

-(a) In response to, or to prevent, significant frequency deviations;
+(a) In response to significant depletion of Frequency Response Service (FRS);

 (b) As backup Regulation Service; and

-(c) By providing energy during an Energy Emergency Alert (EEA).
+(c) By providing energy to avoid getting into an Energy Emergency Alert (EEA).

 (2) RRS may be provided through one or more of the following means:

-(a) By using frequency-dependent response from On-Line Resources as prescribed in the Operating Guides to help restore the frequency within the first few seconds of an event that causes a significant frequency deviation in the ERCOT System; and
+(a) From On-Line or Off-Line Resources as prescribed in the Operating Guides following a significant frequency deviation in the ERCOT System; and

 (b) Either manually or by using a four-second signal to provide energy on deployment by ERCOT.

-(3) RRS may be used to provide energy during the implementation of an EEA.
-Under the EEA, RRS provides generation capacity, capacity from Controllable Load Resources or interruptible Load available for deployment on ten minutes’ notice.
+(3) RRS may be used to provide energy prior to or during the implementation of an EEA.
+RRS provides Resource capacity, or capacity from interruptible Load available for deployment on ten minutes’ notice.

 (4) RRS may be provided by: